NBISweden/sda-cli/README.md

 # Create new release

 The github actions include a release workflow that builds binaries for different operating systems.
 In order to create a new release, create a tag either using the graphical interface or through the command line.
 That should trigger the creation of a release with the latest code of the specified branch.

+In order for the automatic release to get triggered, the releases should be of the format `vX.X.X`, e.g. `v1.0.0`.